CrossRef/event-data-user-guide/docs/app-faq.md

 ### What is an Event?

-An Event can be described as 'an action that occurs concerning a Content Object'.
+An Event can be described as 'an action that occurs concerning a Registered Content Item'.
 Every kind of event is slightly different, see the Sources for details.

 ### What format does the API data come in?